krobelus/rate-experiments/README.md

 only falsified literals except for a single non-falsified *unit literal*.
-At any point during a solver's search, if the formula contains a unit clause given the current assignment, the unit literal $l$ in that clause is necessarily satisified and therefore added to the trail.
+At any point during a solver's search, if the formula contains a unit clause given the current assignment, the unit literal $l$ in that clause is necessarily satisfied and therefore added to the trail.
 The unit clause is recorded as the *reason clause* for $l$.
-Everytime a literal $l$ is added to the trail, the formula will be simplified by *propagating* $l$: any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
+Every time a literal $l$ is added to the trail, the formula will be simplified by *propagating* $l$: any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
 The